 Titan has no magnetic field.

-Cassini Spacecraft at Titan
+Cassini spacecraft at Titan

-Cassini is currently in the middle of its Solstice mission at Saturn, the second mission for the spacecraft.
+The Cassini spacecraft is currently in the middle of its Solstice mission at Saturn, the second mission for the spacecraft.
 The probe's primary mission, called Equinox, was aimed at exploring the Saturnian system and ended in June 2008 after four years orbiting the ringed planet.
 The spacecraft's mission was then extended, with its current Solstice effort expected to last until 2017, when Saturn's solstice takes place — hence its name.